AnxietyLab/gazoo-scroll-reverse/README.md

 ## License

-MIT License - Free to use, modify, and distribute.
+Freeware - Free to use and distribute.
+All rights reserved.
+No source code provided.

 ---